-Trevor is President of FitzGibbon Media – providing domestic and global campaign/communication strategy for cutting edge initiatives.
+Trevor is President of FitzGibbon Media, Inc. – providing domestic and global campaign/communication strategy for cutting edge initiatives.
 The firm has offices in NYC, DC, San Fran and London, England.
 He has worked with a “who’s who” of the progressive movement.
 In 2014 the firm worked with more than 70 clients including Everytown for Gun Safety, MoveOn, MomsRising, The Advancement Project, ColorofChange.org, WikiLeaks, UltraViolet, ThoughtWorks, the Guardian, Pierre Omidyar’s Intercept, CWA, AFL-CIO, and Robert F. Kennedy Jr’s Waterkeeper.

 As Daniel Ellsberg stated, “FitzGibbon Media embodies the spirit of the first amendment, and no firm in the country has worked harder or more effectively to promote and support those patriotic whistleblowers who have courageously spoken out to preserve individual freedoms and rights.”